PLAGUE: Plug-and-play framework for Lifelong Adaptive Generation of Multi-turn Exploits: Method

 \subsection{Primer Phase}

 From the generated $n$-step plan, we omit the final step and use the first $n-1$ steps to escalate the context during the Priming phase.
 The final step generated by the plan is always highly correlated with the goal.
-Hence, removing this step provides room for the Finisher to explore different ways of delivering the final blow.
+Hence, removing this step provides room for the Finisher to explore different ways to deliver the final blow.

 In this stage, the Primer receives both the conversation history and the planner-generated query for the current round.
 The Primer is prompted to follow the designated step of the plan while flexibly adapting to the ongoing context.
 The purpose of the primer's design is to anchor progress against intermediate steps rather than the initial attack objective, preventing drift while maintaining adaptability.
 Implicitly, we observe that the Attacker LLM takes controlled deviations from the initial plan to adapt to the context.
 Our prompt for the Primer is provided in \Cref{sec:algo_prompts}.